 Building tall is only becoming more relevant, particularly in our progressively dense urban centres.

 Maximising building heights whilst increasing ventilation and solar access can be achieved by introducing skylights on a development.

 Our team has recently designed automated skylights and hatches that open up opportunities for roof terraces to become seamless extensions of the home, and for new (often spectacular) vistas to be unveiled and heights maximised.

-The skylights respond to Australia’s temperate climate and provide easy access to comfortable outdoor living throughout the year.
-They also create an opportunity for tiered developments that don’t impact on neighbours’ views.
+The skylights respond to Australia’s climate providing easy access to comfortable outdoor living.
+Additional opportunity for tiered developments that don’t impact on neighbours’ views.

-The skylights enable developers to differentiate their properties, add value to rooftop terraces, and secure their ROI, beyond the constraints of traditional construction methods.
+Skylights enable developers to differentiate their properties, add value, and secure their ROI, beyond constraints.

-With industry trends steering towards a rise in sector blur, it’s important for developers to consider design features that provide versatility for event spaces.
+With industry trends steering towards a rise in sector blur, it’s important for developers to consider design features that provide versatility.